Isaiah Chapter 12 Summary

 Discussion Questions for Isaiah, Chapter 12

-2. What have the children of Israel in Isaiah 12 done to be comforted by God?
-What does the comfort of God look or feel like in a person's life?
+- What have the children of Israel in Isaiah 12 done to be comforted by God?
+What does the comfort of God look like or feel like in a person's life?

-3. Verse 2 reads, "I will trust and not be afraid (of God}".
+- Verse 2 reads, "I will trust and not be afraid of God."
 How is this fear different from the fear mentioned in chapter 11?

-5. A recurring image in the Book of John in the New Testament is Jesus encouraging to people to drink from His well where people will never thirst again.
-Isaiah 12:3 reads "With joy you will draw water from the wells of salvation."
+- A recurring image in the Book of John in the New Testament is Jesus encouraging people to drink from His well, where they will never thirst again.
+Isaiah 12:3 reads, "With joy you will draw water from the wells of salvation."
 Is the well Christ calls people to draw from and the wells of salvation the same?
 If so, why do you think believers leave the wells?
-Do they thirst, do they not have joy when they are drawing from the wells of salvation?
+Do they thirst?
+Do they not have joy when they are drawing from the wells of salvation?

-6. Isaiah 12:4 reads, "make known his deeds among the peoples, proclaim that his name is exalted."
-Many call this giving our testimony as a believer.
+- Isaiah 12:4 reads, "Make known His deeds among the peoples, proclaim that His name is exalted."
+Many call this giving our testimony as believers.
 What are the benefits of giving a testimony of the deeds of God?

-7. Isaiah 12:4 reads, "make known his deeds among the peoples, proclaim that his name is exalted."
+- Isaiah 12:4 reads, "Make known his deeds among the peoples; proclaim that his name is exalted."
 How are non-believers able to make known the deeds of God?
 Will a non-believer give credit to God for a positive event in their life?
 Why or why not?

-8. In Isaiah 12:5, Exodus 15:1, and Psalms 98:1, it says to sing praises unto the Lord.
-How should this take place in person's private life?
+- In Isaiah 12:5, Exodus 15:1, and Psalms 98:1, it says to sing praises unto the Lord.
+How should this take place in a person's private life?
 How should this take place in a corporate church setting?

-9. Isaiah 12:6 closes the chapter encouraging inhabitants to sing and shout and joy because the Holy One of Israel is in their midst.
+- Isaiah 12:6 closes the chapter, encouraging inhabitants to sing and shout with joy because the Holy One of Israel is in their midst.
 Who is the Holy One of Israel?
 How do the people know the Holy One is in their midst?

-10. Isaiah 12 encourages believers to rejoice and celebrate their redemption by God.
-It says in the day of the redemption they will rejoice.
-Since the promises of God are true would it be okay to rejoice, sing, and shout before the day of redemption to take place?
+- Isaiah 12 encourages believers to rejoice and celebrate their redemption by God.
+It states that on the day of redemption, they will rejoice.
+Since the promises of God are true, would it be okay to rejoice, sing, and shout before the day of redemption takes place?
 Why or why not?

 Key Words/Phrase